elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0021-tls-for-additional-services.md

 * We want to stick to best practices and sane defaults.
 * We want to make it easy to port applications to Compliant Kubernetes and its additional services.
 * Some services are performance-sensitive: Redis [suffers a significant performance drop with TLS](https://dzone.com/articles/redis-tls-can-significantly-reduce-performance-a-l#:~:text=To%20summarize%20performance%3A,drop%20after%20adding%20additional%20threads).
+* The Spotahome Redis Operator [does not support TLS](https://github.com/spotahome/redis-operator/issues/268).
 * Some services are performance-insensitive: PostgreSQL and RabbitMQ feature negligible performance impact with TLS.

 ## Considered Options